 African wax print fabrics are easy to fall in love with due to their bright colours and unique designs.
 Modern afrocentric clothing designs are stylish and fun to wear.
 Go bolder as it could transform your life (and your wardrobe).
 Take a look at our latest Ankara styles.

 Please help to share this post on social media to show your support for the African textile industry.
 Raising awareness of the current market situation is really important for its chance of survival.

-To learn more about the challenges faced by the African textile industry and to follow our journey sourcing our materials from Tanzania please sign up to receive our monthly newsletters.
-(You can also receive a 15% discount code off your first purchase).
+To learn more about the challenges faced by the African textile industry and to follow our journey sourcing materials from Tanzania please sign-up to receive our monthly newsletters below.
+You will also receive a 15% discount coupon for your first purchase!

 African wax prints

 West Africans are ditching Dutch wax prints for Chinese ‘real-fakes’